vetim34/My-second-python-encounter/README.md

 # My-second-python-encounter
-This wasfrom my study with 10alytics
+This was from my study with 10alytics